Associate Professor, History

 There are three historical themes that Prof. Schoone-Jongen finds fascinating: human migration patterns, the definitions people give themselves and place upon others, and the manner in which events are interpreted both at the moment and after the fact.
 The specific historical contexts upon which he concentrates are immigration to the United States through 1920, the American presidency, and the impact of religion on everyday lives.

-Prof. Schoone-Jongen recently taught a course entitled "Strangers in the Land: Immigration in the United States, Then and Now," offered by the CALL program at Calvin and by the Oscher Life-Long Learning Institute (OLLI) program at Aquinas College.
+Prof. Schoone-Jongen has taught courses on the topics immigration and the American presidency for both the CALL program at Calvin and the Oscher Life-Long Learning Institute (OLLI) program at Aquinas College.
 He is also currently serving as a member of the board of the Association for the Advancement of Dutch-American Studies.

-Prof. Schoone-Jongen will be on sabbatical in the fall of 2012 and will be researching and writing a biography of Theodore F. Koch, a Dutch American real estate promoter who used capital from German and Dutch investors to found farm communities among Dutch Calvinists, Swedish and Danish Lutherans, and German Catholics in Minnesota and Texas between 1885 and 1920.
-He will be working in archives in the Netherlands, Germany, Texas, Illinois, and Minnesota and traveling to Koch's European homes and the sites of his American colonies.
+Prof. Schoone-Jongen continues to spend time researching and editing a biography of Theodore F. Koch, a Dutch American real estate promoter who used capital from German and Dutch investors to found farm communities among Dutch Calvinists, Swedish and Danish Lutherans, and German Catholics in Minnesota and Texas between 1885 and 1920.
+During his sabbatical semester in 2012 he visited archives in the Netherlands, Germany, Texas, Illinois, and Minnesota and traveled to Koch's European homes and the sites of his American colonies.

 Life outside of Calvin College

-"My hobbies are stamp collecting (Central Europe and the late British Empire), the Minnesota Twins, and railroads.
-I am planning a new model railroad layout and ride trains as often as possible.
+"My hobbies are stamp collecting (Central Europe and the British Empire), the Minnesota Twins, and railroads.
+I am designing a new model railroad layout and ride trains as often as possible.
 I enjoy watching old television shows and attending the performances of the Grand Rapids Symphony Orchestra and Grand Rapids Opera Company.
-I attend Calvin Christian Reformed Church and sing in the choir."
+I attend Calvin Christian Reformed Church and sing in the choir when I can."